VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   **SeatsAvailability** aggregate?
 - Where are the transaction boundaries?
-- How does this model deal with concurrency issues when multiple registrants try to place orders simultaneously?
+- How does this model deal with concurrency issues when multiple Registrants try to place orders simultaneously?
 - What are the aggregate roots?

 The following sections discuss these questions in relation to the three